 To carry out an adjustment, proceed as follows (see diagrams).
 Please note: To use the quick adjustment, take the watch off your wrist.
-Afterwards, remove the strap from the watch exclusively for silicone straps with quick-adjustment strap system.

-A. Take the folding clasp in your hand.
+- A. Take the folding clasp in your hand.
 To fix your grip, press firmly on the underside of the folding clasp with your thumb.
-Ensure that you do not obstruct the retaining bar with your thumb.

-B. Hold the silicone strap with your other hand to open the retaining bar with a lever action.
+Ensure that you do not obstruct the retaining bar with your thumb. - B. Hold the silicone strap with your other hand to open the retaining bar with a lever action.
 To do this, fold the side of the silicone strap facing away from you upwards.